The Logic Manual

 The Exercises Booklet can be downloaded from here.
-For 2013/2014 there are no changes from the previous year.
+For 2017/18 there are no changes from the previous year.
 A version containing solutions is available upon request for those teaching from the Manual.
 Unfortunately I cannot release these solution for revision or self-study.
-If you require more exercises for revision or exercises with solution, please use More Exercises by Peter Fritz, which contains exercises and solutions .
+If you require more exercises for revision or exercises with solutions, please use More Exercises by Peter Fritz, which contains exercises and solutions .

 Note that the slides only cover selected definitions and techniques from the Logic Manual and are not comprehensive.
 They should be read in conjunction with the main text.

-There are two versions for each lecture: a handout posted before the lecture (with some items left for students to complete during the lecture) and the lecture slides themselves posted after the lecture.
+There are two versions for each lecture: a handout (with some items left for students to complete during the lecture) and the lecture slides themselves.

 I have prepared some worked examples in pdf files.
 To open the pdf file for an example click on the claims below.
-It's best to look at the slides in full screen mode and then use the page down or space key (depending on your pdf viewer) to see the next stept in the proof.
+I recommend viewing the files in single page (non-continuous) mode (often called 'fit to width', symbol: four corners).
+To go to the next page use the page down or space key (rather than scrolling forward in continuous mode).